nickologic-dev/website/README.md

 # Website

-learn more about me at: https://nickelogic.github.io/website/
+learn more about me at: https://nickologic-dev.github.io/website/ or nickologic.com